Wag3s vs Zapper: DeFi Dashboard vs Tax-and-Accounting (2026)

 What Zapper is genuinely good at

-Zapper is a DeFi dashboard built for visibility and discovery: a clean net-worth snapshot with protocol-level breakdown across major DeFi ecosystems, an NFT gallery, and the ability to bundle several wallets into one combined view.
-For someone active in liquidity pools and yield farming who wants to see what is happening across wallets and networks — not just balances — Zapper's discovery-oriented view is its real strength.
+Zapper is a DeFi dashboard built for visibility and discovery: a clean net-worth snapshot with a protocol-level breakdown across major DeFi ecosystems, an NFT gallery, and the ability to bundle several wallets into one combined view.
+For someone active in liquidity pools and yield farming who wants to see what is happening across wallets and networks, not just balances, Zapper's discovery-oriented view is its real strength.

 What Wag3s does instead